ldtteam/MinecoloniesWiki/pages/src/source/items/ancient_tome.md

 ## Using the Ancient Tome

-There are two uses for the Ancient Tome, one use for the player and one for the [Enchanter](../../source/workers/enchanter).
+There are two uses for the Ancient Tome, one use for the player and one for the {% worker_link enchanter %}.
 The player's use is that if you have the Ancient Tome in your inventory, it will glow when there is going to be a raid that night.
 The Enchanter's use is to use the experience they collect from other workers to turn the Ancient Tome into a Book of Enchantment.
 When they do this, it will use up the Ancient Tome.